VulcanJS/vulcan-docs/source/example-movies.md

 ## User Accounts

 So far so good, but we can't yet do a lot with our app.
-In order to give it a little more potential, let's add user accounts to `movies`:
+In order to give it a little more potential, let's add user accounts to `MoviesList`:

 ```js
 import React, { PropTypes, Component } from 'react';